aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/list-of-supported-functions/_index.md

 title: List of Supported Functions
 type: docs
 weight: 10
-url: /net/list-of-supported-functions/
+url: /net/aspose-cells-griddesktop/list-of-supported-functions/
+keywords: GridDesktop,functions,formula
+description: This article introduces the supported functions in GridDesktop.
 ---

 ## **Introduction**
-There are a lot of built-in functions supported by Aspose.Cells Grid Controls.
+There are a lot of built-in functions supported by Aspose.Cells.GridDesktop Control.
 These functions belong to following categories:

 - **Math Functions** , provides a huge set of functions that can be used in numerous mathematical calculations
 - **Text and Data Functions** , provides various functions to perform different kinds of operations on text and data